schibsted/spid-tech-docs/resources/articles/external-payment-methods.md

 In order to give the user the possibility to pay with provided payment methods, additional parameters defining Payment Option have to be provided - `subType`, `url`, `name`, `imageUrl` and `description`.

-Parameter `subType` is used by SPiD to distinguish between all provided payment methods.
-It is important to agree this value with SPiD support before use.
+Parameter `subType` is used by SchAcc to distinguish between all provided payment methods.
+It is important to agree this value with SchAcc support before use.

-After user chooses to pay with provided payment method, SPiD redirects him to `url`.
+After user chooses to pay with provided payment method, SchAcc redirects him to `url`.

-Parameters `name`, `imageUrl` and `description` are used to display provided payment method in SPiD checkout.
+Parameters `name`, `imageUrl` and `description` are used to display provided payment method in SchAcc checkout.

 <img alt="Choose payment provided details" style="display: block; max-width: 100%; height: auto; margin: auto; float: none!important;" src="/images/choose-payment-external-details.png">